tartanguru/alexa-assistant/readme.md

 # CAN I BUY YOU A BEER?

-Thanks but I'm not in it for the money nor do I drink beer, but if you do find this skill usefull then please consider making a small donation to Pancreatic Cancer UK who have helped my family recently:-
+Thanks but I'm not in it for the money nor do I drink beer, but if you do find this skill useful then please consider making a small donation to Pancreatic Cancer UK who have helped my family recently:-

 https://www.pancreaticcancer.org.uk/donate/single-donation/